 Bridge and Overpass Accident Attorneys Serving San Diego and Surrounding

-The attorneys and Martinez and Schill obtained a $2,650,000 settlement for a young woman who fell from a 30 foot bridge overpass in the darkness of night, not realizing she was on a bridge at the time of her accident.
-She had exited her vehicle, crossed over to the other side of the roadway bridge to get herself out of harm’s way of oncoming traffic and then fell from height off over the side of the bridge sustaining serious life threatening injuries including spinal fracture, multiple broken bones, and traumatic brain injury.
+The attorneys and Martinez and Schill obtained a $2,650,000 settlement for a young woman who fell from a 30 footbridge overpass in the darkness of night, not realizing she was on a bridge at the time of her accident.
+She had exited her vehicle, crossed over to the other side of the roadway bridge to get herself out of harm’s way of oncoming traffic, and then fell from a height off over the side of the bridge sustaining serious life-threatening injuries including spinal fracture, multiple broken bones, and traumatic brain injury.

 Our lawyers invested years in learning the ins and outs of bridge highway design, the types of railings required on bridges, and working with bridge engineers to prove the case against the County that was responsible for the bridge construction and subsequent accident.
 We provide thorough and compassionate representation and ensure that the rights of injury victims are protected.
 If you have suffered injuries or lost a loved one due to a bridge or overpass accident we are available to talk about your case.
 You can contact us for a confidential, and free no-obligation consultation now.